Striped owl: Description

 The striped owl is a relatively large species with prominent tufts of elongated feathers on the crown resembling ears.
 It is 30–38 cm long and weighs from 320 to 546 g.
 Its head, back, wings and tail are brown with black stripes and small markings while its underparts are buff-coloured with heavy black streaking on the breast.
 The facial disk is pure white with a thin black border.

 Distribution and habitat

 The striped owl is native to much of South and Central America.
-Its range is not well known, perhaps because it is nocturnal and not easily seen, but it is known from Argentina, Belize, Bolivia, Brazil, Colombia, Costa Rica, Ecuador, El Salvador, French Guiana, Guatemala, Guyana, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Suriname, Trinidad and Tobago, Uruguay and Venezuela.
+Its range is not well known, perhaps because it is nocturnal and not easily seen, but it is known from Argentina, Belize, Bolivia, Brazil, Colombia, Costa Rica, Ecuador, El Salvador, French Guiana, Guatemala, Guyana, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Suriname, Tobago, Uruguay and Venezuela.
 It uses a variety of habitats, including riparian woodlands, marshes, savannahs, grassy open areas, and tropical rainforests.
-It can be found from sea level to an altitude of 1600 m and above.
+It can be found from sea level to an altitude of 1400 m and above.

 Conservation status

-The striped owl has a very large range and its population is believed to be stable.
+The striped owl has a very large range and population.
+As of 2021, while this population is believed to be decreasing, it numbers an estimated 500,000 – 5.0 million individuals.
 It faces no particular threats and is classified by the IUCN as least concern.